blendbyte/CoyoteCert/README.md

 ## HTTP timeout

-Adjust the built-in curl client's timeout without replacing the whole client:
+Tune the built-in curl client's timeout without replacing the whole client:

 ```php
 ->withHttpTimeout(30) // seconds
 ```

-If a custom PSR-18 client is configured, this call has no effect.
-Configure the timeout in your client directly.
+Has no effect when a custom PSR-18 client is configured; configure timeout there instead.

 ---

 ## Logging

-Pass any PSR-3 logger to receive debug and info messages during the certificate lifecycle:
+Pass any PSR-3 logger to get debug and info messages throughout the certificate lifecycle:

 ```php
 use Monolog\Logger;